Acta Valida

 Hoja de maíz, hoja, hoja de papel

-This work began after a recent experience when my personal documents were deemed invalid because they held my married name and not my given name when I was first applying for a passport.
-I would need a picture ID of me as a child to prove my name and my identity.
-I was deeply hurt, in shock, and angered.
-It felt like erasure.
+This work began after a recent experience when my documents were deemed invalid because they held my married name and not my given name when I first applied for a passport.

 Back to Top